kishan444444/AI_LANGUAGE_LEARINIG_APPLICATION/Readme.md

 ✅ Text-to-speech to help with listening practice.
 ✅ A database to store and review your mistakes.
 ✅ Powered by **Groq LLaMA-3.3-70B**, Google Translate, gTTS, and SpeechRecognition.
+##Architecture
+✅User Input (Text or Speech) → Speech-to-Text Processing (if applicable) ✅AI Processing → Uses LangChain + Groq LLaMA to generate responses ✅Translation Layer → Google Translate converts responses to the user's known language ✅Response Output → Displayed as text and optionally read using gTTS (Text-to-Speech) ✅Error Logging → Mistakes and corrections stored in SQLite for future analysis

+📦 Installation
 ##  Tech Stack
 - **Python** (Backend logic)
 - **Streamlit** (User interface)